alexrobincrabbe/build_a_treehouse/README.md

 ## Tests

-Thanks to Lewis for checking my site on his iPhone.
+Thanks to Lewis for checking my site on his iPhone, and Ioan for helping me optimize the images.

 ## Readme